Sakushinkan

 The perception of modern martial practice as incomplete and the desire to return to a method and philosophy more rooted in tradition led to the foundation of the Sakushinkan school in 2000 by Venerable Seiun, a buddhist monk and master of martial disciplines.
 He received direct teachings from Kaminaga Shigemi Sensei, who was a disciple of Ueno Takashi Sensei, both belonging to the lineage of Takamatsu Toshitsugu Sensei.
 The school's strongest ties are established with Amatsu Tatara and Shugendo: the former being a collection of knowledge about the comprehensive formation of a person; the latter being a path of practice rooted in the history of yamabushi, the mountain monks.

-The main purpose of these teachings is, therefore, to build, step by step, the interiority of the individual, creating a powerful educational method that supports and directs personal development and growth.
+The main purpose of these teachings is, therefore, to build, step by step, the most inner part of the individual, creating a powerful educational method that supports and guides personal development and growth.
 In fact, the meaning of the word "Sakushinkan" refers to a "school that cultivates the spirit," specifically the spirit that is the backbone of the teachings and experiences originating from the East, especially from Japan.

 Sakushinkan Budo